carpentries-incubator/ML_with_AWS_SageMaker/episodes/Training-models-in-SageMaker-notebooks.md

 instance_type="ml.m5.large"
 instance_count=1 # always start with 1.
 Rarely is parallelized training justified with data < 50 GB.
 More on this later.

+# Define max runtime in seconds to ensure you don't use more compute time than expected.
+Use a generous threshold (2x expected time but < 2 days) so that work isn't interrupted without any gains.
+max_run = 2*60*60 # 2 hours

 # Define S3 paths for input and output
 train_s3_path = f's3://{bucket_name}/{train_filename}'